 3. Airing your dirty laundry in public

-This third idiom brings me to the ongoing intranet debacle in many universities.
-There’s a strange notion — which might be partially attributed to a misplaced sense of ‘academic freedom’ — that unless it’s highly sensitive, internal content should be open for all comers to see.
-Consequently, external users have to wade through content that has no relevance to them.
-Perhaps worse, they’re sometimes presented with links that when clicked demand a staff or student login they don’t have.
+There’s a strange notion in universities—which might partially be explained by the notion of ‘academic freedom’—that unless it’s highly sensitive, content should be open for everyone to see.
+Consequently, external users may have to wade through content that has no relevance to them.
+Perhaps worse, they sometimes click on links that demand what they don’t have: a staff or student login.

 In the corporate world, as in government, the boundaries between internal and external content are clearly understood and applied.
-While a keen sense of competition or risk might account for this, there are many benefits that universities could achieve by creating a properly structured intranet.
+While a keen sense of competition or risk might account for this, there are many benefits to universities in creating a properly structured intranet.
 For starters, they could keeping their external web presence lean and focused on external audience needs and tasks.